gthmsrnvs/DECO2017/README.md

 # DECO2017 Documentation
 Advanced Web Design Tracker Project
-1. Create a HTML Boilerplate using GPT-4
+1. Create a HTML Boilerplate using !
-2.
+2. Add a star rating system in the form using a spearate div, then make the checkboxes invisible.